snowdriftcoop/snowdrift/SPECS-STORIES.md

    operate.

 ####  /p/snowdrift
--  As a visitor, I wanto to see information about the project's goals and purpose so that I can decide if I want to support it.
+-  As a visitor, I want to to see information about the project's goals and purpose so that I can decide if I want to support it.
 -  As a visitor, I want to see the crowdmatch status for the Snowdrift.coop PROJECT (i.e. in the guise of a project on the platform: /p/snowdrift) so